pupil-labs/gaze-on-facial-landmarks/README.rst

 Introduction
 ============

-This project allows you to leverage the output of Pupil Cloud's `Face Mapper <https://docs.pupil-labs.com/neon/pupil-cloud/enrichments/face-mapper/>`__ and map fixations on facial landmarks detected in the scene camera.
+This project allows you to leverage the output of Pupil Cloud's `Face Mapper <https://docs.pupil-labs.com/neon/pupil-cloud/enrichments/face-mapper/>`__ and map gaze on facial landmarks detected in the scene camera.
-It generates a new visualization with the detected facial landmarks overlaid on the video and fixations/gaze on top, and also generates a new CSV file with the mapped fixations on facial landmarks.
+It generates a new visualization with the detected facial landmarks overlaid on the video and gaze on top, and also generates a new CSV file with the mapped gaze on facial landmarks.

 Requirements
 ============